Exploiting random lead times for significant inventory cost savings: Additional Details about the Simulation (Section )

 Therefore, the choice of $\gamma$ needs to balance the two competing considerations of minimizing the inventory cost under the artificial process (by increasing $\gamma$) and keeping the difference between the artificial and actual processes small (no difference if $\gamma= 1$).
 In the simulation, the parameter is determined by searching its values in a possible range by using a fixed increment of 0.2.

 {\bf Impact of parameter $x_*$}

-Just like GBS policy generalizes CBS policy, the policy parameter $x_*$ generalizes the concept of the safety stock (i.e., base stock level minus the mean demand over the expected lead time) associated with the latter policy.
-The parameter exactly corresponds to the safety stock when $\gamma=1$.
-For all cases in Table 1 where $\theta=h$, $x_*$ should be $0$.
-By Theorem \ref{thm-main}, the distribution of the net inventory level under GBS policy is approximately Normal with zero mean.
-The symmetry of the latter distribution with respect to the zero inventory level matches the situation where per-unit costs are the same on both sides.
-On the other hand, when $\theta \ne h$, the average inventory cost can be reduced by ``shifting'' the distribution of the net inventory level to states with the smaller per-unit cost.
+As discussed in the paper, parameter $x_*$ serves to recenter the stationary distribution of the inventory level, when it is beneficial.
+By Theorem \ref{thm-main}, the distribution of the inventory level under GBS policy is approximately Normal with mean $x^*$.
+Therefore, when $\theta=h$, i.e. per-unit costs are the same ``on both sides,'' the inventory level should be centered at $0$: $x^*=0$.
+(That is what it is for the simulations in Table 1.)
+On the other hand, when $\theta \ne h$, the average inventory cost can be reduced by ``shifting'' the distribution of the net inventory level to the ``side'' with the smaller per-unit cost.
 These considerations are realized by using (\ref{eq:basexx}) to determine $x_*$.

 Based on simulation results, we demonstrate the impact of parameter $x_*$.
 Figure \ref{fig:thetalow} corresponds to a case in Table \ref{tbl:dmn10} where $\theta=1$ and $h=9$.
 By (\ref{eq:basexx}), $x_*=-8.1$.
 As the left diagram shows, in comparison with the case where $x_*=0$, the distribution of the inventory level is biased towards the negative values.
 The resulting cost impact is shown by the digram on the right, which compares the product of the probability associated with each state of the net inventory level and the cost of being in that state (the sum of these values is the average inventory cost).
 As is expected, the shift induced by letting $x=-8.1$ leads to modestly higher backlog costs (when the inventory level is negative) and substantially lower inventory holding cost (when the inventory level is positive).